 If your child is like mine, the bottom of his closet is packed with clothes – old gym clothes and assorted other dirty clothes, all damp and in need of a wash, together with outdoor shoes and sneakers, with some folded clean laundry thrown in for good measure.
 The moisture trapped in the bottom of a dark closet corner because of damp clothes provides an ideal place for mould and bacteria to flourish.
 The shoes harbour outdoor pollens and pesticides.
 The result: a musty, smelly closet filled with allergens.

 There are several ways to tackle this mess.
 Kids don’t like to hang up their clothes, so try putting more shelves in the closet for them to use.
 Put the laundry hamper outside of the closet so the moisture from sweaty clothes can evaporate in the room instead.
 Keep shoes out of the bedroom.

 At the same time, improve the air flow in your child’s closet by putting vents on the closet door or using bi-fold doors with louvres.
 The drying effects of air movement will help remove trapped moisture from the closet.
 If your child already has acute allergies, put a dryer vent at the top of the closet that vents outdoors.
 This, combined with a door vent at the bottom of the door, will create the maximum amount of airflow to take allergens outside.

 Because of their rapid development and growing bodies, children absorb more toxins than we do as adults.
 We need to ensure that their bedrooms really are a safe and healthy sanctuary for them.
-Following some or all of these ideas will help you create a healthy bedroom in which your child can grow.
+Following some or all of these ideas of how to make your kids bedroom healthier will help you create a healthy space in which your child can grow.